-- Heat another frypan to a medium heat.
-Add meatballs in batches, cooking them in their own fat, turning every few minutes so they brown all over.
+- Heat another frypan to medium heat.
+Add meatballs in batches, cooking them in their own fat, turning every few minutes, so they brown all over.

 - Once all sides are brown, place the meatballs in the frypan with the sauce.

 - Place lid on the pan and let rest till you are ready to eat (the meatballs will keep cooking in the sauce and when you re-heat them).

 - Place the spiralised zucchini and greens on a plate and top with re-heated meatballs and sauce.

 - To make the meatballs put the ground meat of choice in a bowl.

 - Heat a small fry pan to medium heat, spray the pan with olive oil or use a tiny bit of coconut oil.